JazmineMT/ContentGuide/03-grammar-and-mechannics.md

 ### Sign -in/up vs Sign in/up

-When it is used as a verb, it’s two words
+When used as a verb, it’s two words.
 <pre>
 ✅  Please sign in to your account
 </pre>